 Airport Taxis: Airport taxis are available at the taxi ranks to transport passengers to their required destination.

-Facilities: Airport facilities include a children's playroom, ATMs, postal services, shopping, a smoking room, a cafe, restaurants and rocking chairs for waiting passengers.
+Facilities: Airport facilities include a children's playroom, ATMs, pharmacy, shopping, a café, restaurants and rocking chairs for waiting passengers.

-Location: The airport is located six miles (9km) from Vaasa city centre.
+Location: The airport is located about six miles (10km) from Vaasa city centre.